Philip J. Davis

 Professor, Division of Applied Mathematics, Brown University, Providence, Rhode Island

-Also: Chief, Numerical Analysis Section, National Institute for Information & Technology
+Also: Chief, Numerical Analysis Section, National Bureau of Standards (NBS) and National Institute for Standards & Technology (From 1901–1988, NIST was named the National Bureau of Standards.

 Standards Eastern Automatic Computer (SEAC)